Why Is It Called Black Friday?

-The holiday shopping bonanza known as Black Friday is right around the corner.
+The holiday shopping bonanza known as Black Friday is the busiest shopping day of the year.
 But have you ever wondered how it got that name?

 Where Did The Term Black Friday Come From?